Black Monday (1360): Background at Paris

 On 5 April 1360, Edward III, King of England led his army of 10,000 men (including approximately 4,000 men-at-arms, 700 continental mercenaries, 5,000 mounted archers) to the gates of Paris, in one of the largest English armies fielded in the Hundred Years' War.
 The force was headed by the King's most trusted lieutenants, including the Prince of Wales; Henry, duke of Lancaster; the earls of Northampton and Warwick; and Sir Walter Mauny; all men who had been responsible for many of the English military successes in the preceding two decades.
-The defenders of Paris led by the Charles, Dauphin of France, refused battle.
+The defenders of Paris led by Charles, Dauphin of France, refused battle.
 It was not possible to breach the defenses so over the next week Edward would try to induce the Dauphin into open battle.
 All attempts at the latter would prove futile and undermine Edward's hope for a decisive outcome.
 The English left the vicinity of Paris after laying waste to the countryside, and marched towards the French cathedral city of Chartres.

 Siege of Chartres

 On Easter Monday, 13 April, Edward's army arrived at the gates of Chartres.
 The French defenders again refused battle, instead sheltering behind their fortifications, and a siege ensued.
-The French defense was low in numbers and led by the Abbot of Cluny, Androuin de La Roche.
+The French defence was low in numbers and led by the Abbot of Cluny, Androuin de La Roche.